 You will automatically be issued a Benedictine University email account.
 Enter your Username and Password.
 This works better in Internet Explorer than in Mozilla Firefox.
 If you do not plan to use that account, you must forward it to an email account that you do use.
 All official communication from the Department (and University) will be sent via your @ben.edu email address.
 This communication includes information about registration, policies, internship and job opportunities, information about scholarships, etc. It is the student's responsibility to use it and check it regularly.
 If you choose not to check your Benedictine email, you are expected to forward it to an email account you do check.
-For tech support, go to About - Benedictine University
+For tech support, go to https://help.ben.edu/hc/en-us